How to write AI and SEO friendly blog posts that get found (2026 guide)

 Run through this list before you hit publish on your next blog article:

-The article demonstrates your first-hand expertise and depth of knowledge
+Demonstrates your first-hand experience and depth of knowledge

 Blog title is clear and includes the keyword